mrchughes/evidence-based-identity-book/Manuscript/01_the_problem.md

 Perhaps most troubling of all, the current system architecture undermines democratic accountability by making it impossible for citizens to understand or challenge government decisions that affect their lives.
 When systems cannot share information systematically, decision-making becomes opaque, appeals become navigational nightmares, and democratic oversight becomes practically impossible.

-Citizens cannot trace government decisions back to supporting evidence when that evidence is fragmented across incompatible systems with different semantic interpretations.
+Citizens cannot easily trace government decisions back to supporting evidence when that evidence is fragmented across incompatible systems with different semantic interpretations.
 Sarah cannot understand why her BasicSupport application was delayed when the delay resulted from manual correlation work between systems that she cannot access or audit.
 She cannot challenge inconsistent treatment when the inconsistency results from semantic confusion between service-specific ontologies that operate according to logic she cannot decipher.

 The appeals process exemplifies this democratic deficit.
 When citizens challenge decisions, they must navigate a bureaucratic maze without clear ownership or comprehensive evidence access.
 Appeals officers cannot provide complete explanations when decision-making depends on manual correlation work across fragmented systems.
 Citizens cannot verify that their evidence was interpreted correctly when interpretation involves semantic translation between incompatible vocabularies that exist only in caseworker training materials.